Greece Adventure Travel Guide: Ideas and Inspiration

-“Greece consists of a mainland and a host of around 2,000 islands in South Eastern Europe.
-It is bordered by the Aegean and Ionian seas, in the eastern Mediterranean.
-Its neighbors include Turkey, Bulgaria and Albania.
+PureTravel Says: “Greece consists of a mainland and a host of around 2,000 islands in South Eastern Europe.
+It is bordered by the Aegean and Ionian Seas in the eastern Mediterranean.
+Its neighbours include Turkey, Bulgaria and Albania.
 It is a member of the European Union and its currency is the Euro.
 It is ruled by a President and a democratically elected Parliament.
 Although Greek is spoken by the majority of the population, there are a huge number of other languages spoken in various parts of the country.”

 History - Greece has an ancient culture and history.
 Many relics of ancient civilizations are still standing here, such as the Parthenon in Athens; the second century Odeon of Herod Atticus and the Oracle.
 There are monasteries and theatres, temples and statues which are older than the mind can comprehend.
 It is also a major center of art, and the National Museum holds more masterpieces of Greek art and sculpture than any other museum in the world.

-Travelers also visit Greece for the beautiful countryside, quaint villages, vibrant city life, Greek cuisine, the beautiful azure seas and sandy or pebbly beaches.
-Most of Greece consists of hills and mountains, with lakes and wetlands to the west.
+Travellers visit for the beautiful countryside, quaint villages, vibrant city life, Greek cuisine, the beautiful azure seas and sandy or pebbly beaches.
+Much of the landscape consists of hills and mountains, with lakes and wetlands to the west.
 The mild Mediterranean climate makes all outdoor activities a pleasure with something to suit all tastes.
 Tourism is a major industry and accounts for around 15% of Greece’s total income.
 It also creates employment for more than 16% of the country either directly or indirectly.
 Shipping is another major industry for Greece.
 It has the largest maritime shipping fleet in the world today.

 Culture - Greece has an unrivalled heritage from the Roman and Byzantine Empires as well as the relics of Ancient Greece.
 It is the birthplace of the Olympic Games and was a major influence in the development of democracy, political science, drama, literature and western philosophy.
 It had a major influence in the development of music, dance, art, literature and drama.